zeropoint-os/ollama/README.md

 # Ollama Terraform Module

-This module defines the Ollama app for zeropoint-agent using Terraform and the Docker provider.
+This module defines the Ollama app for zeropoint os using Terraform and the Docker provider.

 ## Resources Created